Glendale Beeline: Early history

+Modern history

+Glendale Beeline maintenance facility groundbreaking in 2018.

+In 1999, the Glendale Transportation Center's adjoining bus station opened, thereby becoming an intermodal passenger transport center.
+On the 9.5-acre area surrounding the train station, a 750-space parking lot was built, landscaping and lighting was improved, and a bay for 10 buses was established.

+Following Laidlaw's 2001 bankruptcy, the contract to operate the Beeline system was awarded to MV Transportation.

 In 2009, a compressed natural gas filling station opened at the Glendale Transportation Center.

 In December 2013, Glendale Beeline became the first public transit agency in Los Angeles County to operate with all low-floor buses.

-In 2016, the City's Transportation and Parking Commission agreed on a plan to construct an administration building and a maintenance facility adjacent to the Glendale Transportation Center.
+By 2016, Beeline had outgrown its existing maintenance facility, leading to the construction of an administration, maintenance and operations facility adjacent to the Glendale Transportation Center.
 Construction began in 2018.
+The RNL Architecture-designed facility provides dedicated parking for the transit fleet of 37 buses and 9 "dial-a-ride" vans, as well as staff vehicles.

 By 2020, Glendale Beeline was facing criticism from environmentalists for relying on compressed natural gas vehicles instead of converting its fleet to electric buses.
-The first electric Beeline bus debuted in 2025, with an additional twenty buses to be phased into the fleet over the following three years, backed by $34.6 million in grant funding from the California State Transportation Agency.
+In 2022, Glendale was awarded $34.6 million in Transit and Intercity Rail Capital Program (TIRCP) funding from the California State Transportation Agency to electrify its bus fleet.
+The first electric Beeline bus debuted on Earth Day in 2025, with an additional twenty buses to be phased into the fleet over the following three years.

 Fares and fare collection

-The primary method of payment for Metro fares is the TAP card, a contactless stored-value card, but cash payments are also allowed.
+TAP card used for fare payment.

+The base fare for Beeline servicesis $1.00 for local buses and $2.00 for express buses.
+Discounted or free fares are available for seniors, disabled individuals, low-income individuals, and students.

+Since 2008, fares can be paid with the TAP card, a contactless stored-value card.
+TAP cards are valid on Beeline buses and on 26 other transit agencies in Los Angeles County.
+Fare can also be paid with a contactless bank card and mobile wallet.
+Single-ride bus fares can still be paid in cash.

 The City of La Cañada Flintridge pays the fare for passengers who board LCF Shuttle routes 33 and 34, and for passengers who board Glendale Beeline route 3 in La Cañada Flintridge only.

+Transit passes

+EZ Transit Pass

+Passengers who use multiple transit agencies on a regular basis are encouraged to purchase a monthly EZ transit pass or a senior/disabled EZ transit pass.
+The EZ pass is a monthly pass valid for local travel on 27 public transit carriers throughout Los Angeles County.

+GoPass

-Under the county's LA Metro, the Glendale Beeline participates in the GoPass program, allowing K-12 and community college students at participating schools to ride the Beeline for free.
-Students are able to ride in 15 other transport agencies across the county for free as well, including the LA Metro's bus and rail services.
+In collaboration with Los Angeles Metro and Glendale Community College, Beeline participates in the GoPass program, allowing K-12 and community college students at participating schools to ride the system for free.
+Students are also able to ride on other participating transport agencies across the county for free, including the Metro's bus and rail services.